New monitors are always welcome! Experienced monitors will welcome you and help you master monitoring, reporting, and safety procedures.

 Monitoring Timetable

-In 2024, we plan to monitor on Tuesdays.
-We will also monitor on the four non-Tuesdays of the National Chimney Swift Roost Monitoring Program of Environment and Climate Change Canada.
-Additional dates may be added in August and September to identify large roosts if release sites are needed by wildlife rehabilitators who specialize in raising orphaned swifts.
+In 2025, we plan to monitor several Tuesdays and the four non-Tuesdays of the National Chimney Swift Roost Monitoring Program of Environment and Climate Change Canada.
+Additional dates may be added in August and September to identify large roosts if wildlife rehabilitators who specialize in raising orphaned swifts need release sites.
+We will stop monitoring as it becomes clear that there are no swifts using monitored chimneys.

 Scheduling

-Glenn prepares and circulates assignments for each night of monitoring.
+Glenn prepares and circulates assignments for each evening of monitoring.
 For the orientation of new volunteers, he matches new monitors with experienced monitors.
-He makes every effort to accommodate preferred monitoring partners, preferred chimney locations, and personal schedules (including last-minute changes).
+He makes every effort to accommodate preferred monitoring partners and chimney locations.
+In addition, he accommodates personal schedules (including last-minute changes).

 Monitoring Procedures